cldeluna/creds_in_env/README.md

 Why?
 Well, I've been waffling with different approaches over the years but Chris Crook ([@ctopher78](https://twitter.com/ctopher78)) shared an example in the Nornir Slack channel late last year that was one of those "golden nuggets" for me.
 Talk about hitting all the mandatory requirements:

-- No additional Python modules needed
+- No additional Python modules needed and minimal dependencies
   - Worst case, in client environments where all I could count on was Python, I could still use this method.
 Basically no module requirements other than Python3.
+Also, if I don't have Internet access (it happens) my script is still fully functional.
 - Cross platform
   - On any platform, Mac, Windows, Linux, I was in business
 - No required interactivity after set up